LukeShu/leaguer/docs/DesignDocument.md

       `main/homepage` view.
-    - `edit_settings()` Responds to GET requests by (if the user is authenticated and is a host) rendering the `main/edit` view that presents the user with a form to edit the server settings.
+    - `edit_settings()` Responds to GET requests by (if the user is authenticated and is a host) rendering the `main/edit` view that presents the user with a form to edit the server settings;
-      If the user is not authenticated, it renders the `common/permission_denied` view.
-This involves interacting with
-      the `User` model to determine whether the user is authorized to see this.
+      assuming the user has permission.
     - `update_settings()` Responds to POST requests by updating the server configuration with the POSTed settings.
-It then either renders the `common/permission_denied` view, or the `main/edit` view with the updated settings.
-This involves interacting with the `User` model to determine whether the user is authorized to do this.
+It then renders the `main/edit` view with the updated settings.
+This assumes the user has the permissions.

 LoginController
   : This controller handles session management.
 It contains two